 This kind of experience can add value to your CV.
 You will gain a broader outlook of the world, and learn about the importance of preserving different cultures and traditions.
 This is also a great conversation starter!

+This project runs all year round, so you can join whenever it suits your schedule.
 The best time to join the project is during the animal breeding season between March and April.
 The nomad families appreciate the extra support when it comes to looking after newborn calves and lambs and you may even assist with the birthing process!

 You can expect to be fully involved with a nomad family’s daily life in Mongolia.
 Here are some of the tasks you can expect to do: